FreeCAD/DevelopersHandbook/technical/developerglossary.md

 "Some terms that a developer may run across."

-Note that there may be subtle differences in how some terms are used by deveopers vs how they are used by users.
+Note that there may be subtle differences in how some terms are used by developers vs how they are used by users.

 * Binding: the mechanism for linking C++ functionality to and from Python.